 On the contrary, you should rest brisket in butcher paper if you want the best results, especially a good bark.
 Butcher paper is a lot harder to handle though and it can be hard to find in a lot of places.

-Either way, for best results, you need to use butcher paper.
+Either way, for best results, you need to use smoking butcher paper.
 The resting time on each of these wraps does not differ much if any and you should rest your brisket according to our guide below no matter what your choice of wrap is.

 Resting Brisket Vs Holding Brisket – What’s The Difference

 To the uninitiated, resting and holding might mean the same thing.
 In fact, according to context, these two words can be used interchangeably.